Moxinilian/server-manager/SERVER-SETUP.md

         rclone_path: None,

         // whether to make the Minecraft server flush all chunks
-        // on save, risking freezes
+        // on save, risking freezes on backup but guaranteeing data
+        // integrity to a ridiculous level
         flush_on_save: true,

-        // whether to silent the backup messages in Minecraft chat
+        // whether to silent backup messages in the Minecraft chat
         silent: false,
     ))
 ```